From Volcanic Peaks to Island Shores

 Fig.6 Lush forests cloaked in a veil of sulphur.

-The entire hike lasted the whole morning, and by afternoon, we were back in Banyuwangi.
+The entire hike took the whole morning, and by afternoon we were back in Banyuwangi.

 Bali

-Crossing the Bali Strait entails arriving at the Ketapang ferry terminal.
-There you will notice several buses parked alongside the main road, where you can purchase the ticket and board the bus, which will take you directly to the ferry.
-During the journey, you have the freedom to roam the deck, soaking in the breathtaking landscape of the two islands separated by the strait.
-Upon reaching the Gilimanuk ferry terminal in Bali, the same bus continues its journey southward to Ubud.
-From there, the only option is to hire a taxi to transport you to your accommodation further south.
-I decided to stay near Sanur, given plenty of travel agencies along the beach offering tours to Penida Island.
-I booked my one-day tour on one evening strolling along the beach.
-The tour package encompassed both the ferry ride to Penida and a guided car excursion around the island.
-As a solo traveler, I joined a group of adventurers from Australia, and together, we navigated the island’s narrow streets with the aid of a knowledgeable local guide.
-The pinnacle of our journey was undoubtedly the awe-inspiring Broken Beach.
+Crossing the Bali Strait starts at the Ketapang ferry terminal.
+There, you will notice several buses parked along the main road, where you can buy a ticket and board a bus that takes you directly onto the ferry.
+During the crossing, you are free to walk around the deck and take in the stunning views of the two islands separated by the strait.
+After arriving at the Gilimanuk ferry terminal in Bali, the same bus continues south to Ubud.
+From there, the only option is to hire a taxi to reach accommodation further south.
+I decided to stay near Sanur, as there are plenty of travel agencies along the beach offering tours to Nusa Penida.
+I booked my one-day tour one evening while strolling along the beach.
+The tour package included both the boat ride to Nusa Penida and a guided car tour around the island.
+As a solo traveller, I joined a group of adventurers from Australia, and together we explored the island’s narrow roads with the help of a knowledgeable local guide.
+The highlight of our journey was undoubtedly the breathtaking Broken Beach.

 Fig.7 Broken Beach.

-Here, colossal waves surged through a small cave-like opening, crashing against the rocky walls of what from distance appeared to look like a crater.
-Following our exploration of Broken Beach, we made our way to the Panorama Warung restaurant, where our tour provided a delicious lunch.
-Energized by our meal, we eagerly continued to the highlight of the trip: the iconic T-Rex-shaped Kelingking Cliff.
+Here, huge waves surged through a small cave-like opening, crashing against the rocky walls of what, from a distance, looked like a crater.
+After exploring Broken Beach, we headed to the Panorama Warung restaurant, where our tour included a delicious lunch.
+Refreshed after the meal, we continued to the next highlight of the trip, the iconic T-Rex-shaped Kelingking Cliff.

 Fig.8 Kelingking Cliff.